oscartison/rainbow-attack/README.md

 # RainbowAttack
-This project allows you to generate a rainbow table for alphanumeric passwords of lenght from 6 to 8.
+This project allows you to generate a rainbow table for alphanumeric passwords of length from 6 to 8.
 This rainbow table can be used to crack hashes.

 <br/>